diary

 I Am Not Who I Thought I Was

-A few months ago, this year, I had been as active as ever on Ancestry, a website I’d grown to love over several years of diligently building trees for myself and my daughter, so she could have both her mom and dad’s side.
-I love research, history, culture past and present.
+A few months ago, this year, I had been as active as ever on Ancestry, a website I’d grown to love over several years of diligently building trees for myself and my daughter so she could have both her mom and dad’s side.
+I love research, history, culture past, and present.
 I love old photos.
 Of anyone really, of family.
 The older the photos, the more intriguing.
 My trees had gotten huge!
-I had added comments, facts, links from other sites such as Newspapers which is my favorite source for regular history and your own history.
+I added comments, facts, and links from other sites such as Newspapers which is my favorite source for regular history and your history.
 If any of your people were arrested, bingo!
 Not everything found is fun.

-I went even further adding my DNA as well as my daughter’s DNA.
+I went even further adding my DNA and my daughter’s DNA.
 Those results were very cool and fun to review.
-You get nice charts and graphs and historical content.
-A history buff’s dream.
+You get nice charts and historical content—a history buff’s dream.
 You get connected to hundreds of people.
 Most are more than 3 cousins out and the further away those connections get, you start to disconnect.

 Something interesting happened soon after the DNA results.
 I started getting messages from close ties from possible 1st-2st cousin connections.
-I got one from a female and another from male name.
+I got one from a female and another from a male name.
 Then a 3rd a bit later from a female not far down the list.
-All 3 of these people were tied together and to me and my (only child) daughter.
+All 3 of these people were tied together to my daughter and me.

 The female in question not far from my age, kept sending messages sometimes weekly that she thought we were too close to ignore.
 I stared and stared at both trees, trying to figure it out.
 This went on for a couple of months as I hit a roadblock.
 I kept wanting to blame this on one of 2 Uncles as it had to be a male that was the link.

-Since I was an only child who hung around mostly adults, I was quite mature.
+I was quite mature since I was an only child who hung around mostly adults.
 I thought I had intimate knowledge of everything in their lives.
 My mother had shared lots of early and very private, even painful experiences in her life.
 She seemed so open, always.
 She shared stuff about my dad’s early life too, sometimes in surprising graphic/personal detail.
 Some kids might have been shocked at some of her openness, but she shared things continually with me as I got older.
 I could never imagine in a hundred years she would keep a secret this HUGE from me.
 It didn’t seem possible even though the signs were there.
 Edith (my adoptive mom) was a very controlling person.

 After I came down from the cloud I’d been propelled to, I had no choice but to contact my cousin in Central California.
 I tried emailing, but the address was old.
 I contacted another relative via facebook messenger and asked if my cousin still used it.
 Since she did I wrote her there.
 I told her what had happened on Ancestry with my DNA and then about the newspaper clipping.